 - If a governing board or chief executive invites a single board member to meet with lawmakers, faculty, or others, the board member should avoid making individual promises to key constituencies without board approval and remember that the board should present a united perspective on institutional matters.

-Seek to uphold the strategic priorities and values of the institution.
-Regardless of the method whereby board members are selected, the process should be based on a clear-thinking analysis of the expertise, experience, and other attributes that the board needs to fulfill its mission and achieve the institutional strategic priorities.
+Seek to uphold the strategic priorities and values of the system.
+Regardless of the method whereby board members are selected, the process should be based on a clear-thinking analysis of the expertise, experience, and other attributes that the board needs to fulfill its mission and achieve the system’s strategic priorities.

 Read, maintain, and update conflict-of-interest policies.
-To assist board members in demonstrating their impeccable integrity and commitment to the future of the institution, they can maintain updated conflict-of-interest policies.
+To assist board members in demonstrating their impeccable integrity and commitment to the future of the system, they can maintain updated conflict-of-interest policies.

-- Failure to follow such standards can invite scrutiny, legal trouble, and reputational damage, not only to the individual but to the board and institution.
+- Failure to follow such standards can invite scrutiny, legal trouble, and reputational damage, not only to the individual but to the board and system.